-- Employers are required to purchase workers’ compensation for all their employees
+- Employers have to purchase workers’ compensation for all their employees

-- Futhermore, employers are required to post a notice of compliance on workers’ compensation laws in a visible area in the workplace for all employees to access and read
+- Furthermore, employers have the requirement to post a notice of compliance with workers’ compensation laws in a visible area in the workplace for all employees to access and read

-- Employers are required to give immediate medical treatment to employees injured in the workplace
+- Employers also have the requirement to give immediate medical treatment to employees injured in the workplace

-- Claim report should be submitted within the allowable time frame to the workers’ compensation board or authority in charge
+- You should also submit a claim report within the allowable time frame to the workers’ compensation board or authority in charge

-- Comply with all requests of reports for injury, claim, employee earnings, and other reports that may be required to determine the status of the worker’s injury or illness
+- Comply with all requests for reports for injury, claim, employee earnings, and other reports that may you need to determine the status of the worker’s injury or illness

 - Immediately report any work-related injury or illness

-- Ensure that employer fill out injury or illness form in a timely manner in order to receive medical expenses payment
+- Ensure that the employer fills out the injury or illness form in a timely manner in order to receive medical expenses payment

 - Get treatment at the nearest emergency room or facility.